Henry Goulstone: Funerals and marriages

-Henry Goulstone and Mary lived in Park Road, Newmarket.
-During 1883 his wife contracted tuberculosis and died two years later, on 18 August 1885 and was buried at the Symonds Street Cemetery.
+Henry and Mary Goulstone now lived in Park Road, Newmarket.
+During 1883 his wife, Mary, contracted tuberculosis and died two years later.
+She was buried at the Symonds Street Cemetery.

-Goulstone was not a man who liked to be alone, however, and on 23 December 1887 he remarried, to Mabel Anna Louisa Roskruge in the St Thomas Church, Tamaki, Auckland.

-Mabel was born in Cornwall, England, and moved to New Zealand with her family when she was nine years old, in 1863.
+On 23 December 1887 he married Mabel Anna Louisa Roskruge in St John the Evangelist Chapel, Meadowbank.
+Mabel came from Cornwall, England.
+She moved to New Zealand with her family when she was nine years old, in 1863.
 Henry and Mabel had two children together, both girls – Cecil Mary in 1889 and Lucy Beatrice in 1892.
 Unfortunately, though, tragedy was again to befall Goulstone, twofold.
-On 24 March 1891 his second daughter, Ella Margaret Irene, died, at just 20 years of age of tuberculosis at the family home in Park Road, and in 1892 Mabel also contracted tuberculosis.
-Mabel died on 12 June 1893 from the tuberculosis, and was buried at the Purewa Cemetery on 14 June 1893.
+On 24 March 1891 his second daughter, Ella, died, at just 20 years of age of tuberculosis at the family home in Park Road.
+Henry's wife, Mabel, also died from tuberculosis on 12 June 1893.
+She was buried at Purewa Cemetery two days later.

-Three years later on 25 March 1896 Goulstone married his third and last wife, Margaret Alice Haslett.
+On 25 March 1896 Goulstone married his third wife, Margaret Alice Haslett.
 This wedding took place at the home of her brother, James Haslett, Eden Street, Auckland.
 Margaret was born in Belfast, Ireland and came to New Zealand with her family in 1860 at the age of seven.
-His third was to outlive Goulstone and died on 21 June 1945 at the age of 92 of heart failure.
+She outlived Henry by man years, dying on 21 June 1945 aged 92 of heart failure.

-Henry Goulstone spent the last days of his life with Margaret in Park Road, Newmarket, Auckland.
+Henry Goulstone spent the last days of his life with Margaret at Park Road, Newmarket, then Pentland Avenue, Mount Eden..
 He died 20 March 1914 at the age of 78 years.
-The cause of death is listed as 'Senile degeneration & cerebral atrophy'.
+The cause of death was listed as 'Senile degeneration and cerebral atrophy'.

 Goulstone had amassed quite some wealth at the time of his death, his estate was listed for Stamp Duty at £10,284.
 Goulstone left a watch, silver salver and other various pieces of crockery to his three daughters – Amy, Agnes and Rosa.
-The remainder of his estate was left in trust to his wife.
-Goulstone was buried on 21 March at the Purewa Cemetery in Auckland.
+The remainder of his estate was left in trust to his wife, Margaret.

+Henry Goulstone was buried on 21 March at Purewa Cemetery in Auckland.